+What are some of the reasons why addicts avoid detox?
+Are they in denial or are they afraid of withdrawal symptoms?
+Sadly, whatever their reasons for avoiding detox, this decision could cost the person their life.
 More than 23 million people are addicted to drugs as stated by the National Institute on Drug Abuse.
 Many of these people are addicted to a wide variety of drugs such as:

 - Prescription pain pills

-The cycle of addiction starts when a person receives a pleasurable feeling from taking some sort of drug.
+The cycle of addiction starts when a person receives a pleasurable feeling from taking some drug.
 For example, opiate pain pills sometimes cause feelings of euphoria or overwhelming happiness.
-People who take opiate pills experience relief from their pain, as well.
+Individuals who take opiate pills experience relief from their pain, as well.
 They sometimes take the drugs repeatedly to experience those pleasurable feelings.
 The body develops a tolerance over time, and the tolerance is what causes the addiction.
 The person needs to take more of the drug each day to maintain the same feelings as before.
 Eventually, the person will feel as though he or she cannot function appropriately without taking the drugs.

 Detoxification is the first step of the recovery process.
 It is a process during which the addicted person rids himself or herself of all the harmful toxins.
-Many addicted person avoid going through detoxification and continue to use drugs for as long as possible.
+Many addicted people avoid going through detoxification and continue to use drugs for as long as possible.
 The following are three reasons that people may avoid detox:

 The main reason that addicted persons avoid detox is denial.
 Many of them refuse to admit that they have a problem with drugs or alcohol.
 They swear that they have it under control.
-Other times, addicted persons do not admit any level of a habit or addiction.
+Other times, addicted persons do not realize any level of a habit or addiction.
 The detox phase can sometimes last months or years.